Are you looking for the ultimate 4 days in Paris itinerary?

 Stop 3: Make Time To See The Moulin Rouge

-Next up, grab a bike from another Velib bike station and ride to the iconic Moulin Rouge, the most famous cabaret in the world.
-Located in the lively Montmartre section of Paris, there is always an eclectic vibe in this section.
+Next, grab a bike from another bike station and ride to the iconic Moulin Rouge, the most famous cabaret in the world.

-It was fun to visit this iconic club, and you may choose to return later for dinner and to watch the dazzling show.
-There is a dress code, so while riding a bicycle through Paris would not be the time to stop and eat and drink and feast your eyes at the Moulin Rouge.
+It is fun to visit this iconic club, and you may choose to return later for dinner and to watch the dazzling show.

-If you want to go to a show at the Moulin Rouge, make sure to budget time in your 4 days in Paris itinerary and be sure to dress properly!
+If you want to go to a show at the Moulin Rouge, make sure to budget time in your Paris 4-day itinerary.

 Where To Stay Near The Moulin Rouge:

-Stop 1: Start The Day At Notellere Dame
+Stop 1: Start the Day at Notre Dame

-She is recognized worldwide as one of the finest examples of French Gothic architecture anywhere.
-Her history is spectacular and it took hundreds of years to construct her.
+She is recognized worldwide as one of the finest examples of French Gothic architecture.
+Her history is spectacular, and it took hundreds of years to construct her.

-I have read and watched the Hunchback Of Notre Dame my whole life so having the opportunity to visit the church in person was really quite a wonderful experience!
+I have read and watched The Hunchback Of Notre Dame my whole life so having the opportunity to visit the church in person was quite a wonderful experience!

-UPDATE: Due to the fire, spring 2019, please research Notre Dame updates.
-At this time it is closed, but it is definitely worth it to visit the church and walk around the exterior grounds.
+UPDATE: Due to the fire in spring 2019, please research Notre Dame updates.
+At this time it is closed, but it is worth it to visit the church and walk around the exterior grounds.

 Where To Stay Near Notre Dame: